Score Settings

 Overview

 Score settings control when GitVelocity analyzes pull requests and how results are shared.
-These options are configured per repository on the repository settings page under PR Review Settings.
+These options are configured for the organization on the AI Scoring settings page under Score Settings.

 Pause Scoring